smartcontractkit/documentation/docs/Node Operators/performing-system-maintenance.md

 You might want to run multiple instances of the Chainlink node on the same machine.
 If one instance goes down, the second instance can automatically pick up requests.
 Building off the concepts in the previous example, use Docker to have primary and a secondary containers referencing the same database URL.

-Always use `DATABASE_LOCKING_MODE=lease` unless you absolutely require compatibility with an older node version that is using advisory locks.
+Use `DATABASE_LOCKING_MODE=lease` unless you absolutely require compatibility with an older node version that is using advisory locks.
 See [the docs](/docs/configuration-variables/#database_locking_mode) for more information about this configuration variable.

 Now, run the Chainlink node with a name option specified: